 Voters approved a five-year local option levy of 9.6 cents per $1,000 of home value.
 The levy will restore natural areas, protect water quality and provide people with more opportunities to enjoy nature.
 It will cost the typical homeowner about $20 per year for five years.
 Read the resolution

 Voters in the Portland metropolitan area approved a five-year local option levy in May 2013 to care for Metro’s growing portfolio of natural areas and regional parks.
 Oregonians value these special places, and the fish and wildlife that depend on them.
 Their investment will raise about $10 million per year, allowing Metro to do an even better job restoring and managing the land.

 The levy will make a difference for most of the 16,000 acres that Metro oversees.
 Planning is already underway for a detailed list of projects that are coming during the next five years.
-The Metro Council will approve a budget for first-year levy expenses by the end of June, and the chief operating officer will approve a detailed work plan for each of the six areas receiving levy funds:
+The Metro Council approved a budget for first-year levy expenses, and the chief operating officer approved a detailed work plan for each of the six areas receiving levy funds:

 Large-scale, intensive restoration projects will significantly improve the health of the highest-priority habitats.
 Smaller restoration projects will enhance ecological function at a variety of sites.
 And natural area maintenance across Metro’s properties will help control invasive species and give native plantings a chance to thrive.